-Trinity Repertory Company volunteer internship program offers recent college graduates intensive professional training at a Tony Award-winning regional theater.
+Trinity Repertory Company volunteer internship program offers intensive professional training at a Tony Award-winning regional theater.
 Interns are an integral part of our theater company and serve alongside our staff in artistic, administrative, and production departments.

 How to Apply

-To be considered for the full-season internship, you must complete the online application (available in December).
+To be considered for the full-season internship (9 months), you must complete the online application (below).
 You will be prompted to upload the following documents:

 Applications without these attachments will not be considered.